top of page

 Public schools should have the same resources as privileged private schools, but in so many places, that dream could not be further from reality.
 In the Maasai Mara, we develop libraries and other resources at the public schools most in need.
 We work closely with teachers to determine what's needed — with high standards of quality and relevance — and then purchase everything in Kenya through our partner Text Book Centre in Nairobi.
 We also run workshops to train teachers and students to maintain the resource and to create programs that will inspire the next generation to read, learn, and grow; and we hold follow-up assessments to gauge impact and see where the resource can be improved.

-Aitong Primary School Library/Resource Center
+Aitong Primary School: Library/Learning Center

-Talek Primary School
+Talek Primary School: Library/Learning Center

 Maasai Mara High School

 In late 2021, we developed a library at Maasai Mara High School (see a classroom), a boys' school in Aitong with over 300 students, and we have continued to add to it since.
 In spring 2023, we also equipped new science labs here for experiments in biology, physics, and chemistry.

 bottom of page